LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/account/account-overview.md

 - [Account Update Security Question Configuration](/api/v2/customer-identity-api/account/account-update-security-question) - This API is used to update security questions configuration which includes updating the Security Answer.

 - [Account Invalidate Verification Email](/api/v2/customer-identity-api/account/account-invalidate-verification-email) - This API is used to invalidate the verification status of an account.
 You can check the verification status of a particular account by navigating to Profile Management > Customer Management.
-You need to reverify the account in order to perform further actions.
+If the account is invalidated, you will need to re-verify it in order to take further action.

 #### Account APIs related to delete profile